Brozart/MyDartsApp/README.md

 # MyDartsApp
-Personal darts app to keep track of statistics and training exercises
+Personal RN Expo darts app to keep track of statistics and training exercises.